freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Building packages on a 128-thread machine with poudriere exhibits some bottlenecks.

-See the October FreeBSD Foundation Newsletter for an a short writeup: https://www.freebsdfoundation.org/news-and-events/newsletter/freebsd-foundation-update-october-2018/
+See the October FreeBSD Foundation Newsletter for a short write-up: https://www.freebsdfoundation.org/news-and-events/newsletter/freebsd-foundation-update-october-2018/

 One encountered problem stems from process handling.